Fourmilab/ratburger.org/wp-content/plugins/twitter-auto-publish/readme.txt

 	★ Customizable  message formats for Twitter

-= Twitter Auto Publish Features in Detail =
+= WP Twitter Auto Publish Features in Detail =

-The Twitter Auto Publish lets you publish posts automatically from your blog to Twitter.
+The WP Twitter Auto Publish lets you publish posts automatically from your blog to Twitter.
 You can publish your posts to Twitter as simple text message or as text message with image.
 The plugin supports filtering posts based on  custom post-types as well as categories.

-The prominent features of  the Twitter Auto Publish plugin are highlighted below.
+The prominent features of  the WP Twitter Auto Publish plugin are highlighted below.

 = Supported Mechanisms =